Mental health: how do I talk to my parents?

 It might be difficult to share all of what you are going through and you might feel keep some of it private and to spare your parents some of the detail.
 Think about what you want to share beforehand.
 Share what you are comfortable with.
 You may ask your parents to speak to a mental health professional for more help.
 It helps to get to a stage where you feel comfortable and safe to open up.
 You may choose who you want to share what you feel with.

-“My parents already have enough to worry about.”
+“My parents have enough worries as it is.”

 All adults have a lot of responsibilities and stress – some have more, some have less.
 Your well-being is important and you deserve their attention on this.
 Try to pick a time when things are calm.
 Know what you are going to share with them.
 If you can read up on it – do so beforehand.